 An extremely lightweight and exceptionally compressible shell, the Helium II is ideal for those looking to pack a rain protection layer that takes up as little weight and space as possible.
 Two reflective patches make this a great jacket for cool weather running and biking or as your only additional layer for longer trail runs.

 The Helium II is super light and very compact, making it an excellent jacket to carry along on multi-pitch rock climbs.
-The Marmot Essence is a far more breathable ultralight jacket for high energy use, but the Helium blocks the wind much better.
 Brandon Lampley getting ready for the afternoon showers at Lumpy Ridge near Rocky Mountain National Park.

 The DWR treatment applied to the Pertex Shield+ fabric held up pretty well during our field and side-by-side testing.
 The one shortcoming with the Helium II's storm worthiness is the wrist/cuff design.
 Because this jacket only offers elastic on the wrist side and no means to tighten it, water can run down your forearms when reaching overhead into rainy weather.